Our Mission

 Image

 Chairman Stevens is an enrolled member of the Oneida Nation in Wisconsin.
-He and his wife Cheryl have been married for 35 years.
-Together they have 5 children and 15 grandchildren.
+He and his wife Cheryl have been partners for 47 years and married for 43 years.
+Together, they have five adult children and 20 grandchildren.